-Ovarian Cancer Treatment in Alabama
+Ovarian Cancer Treatment Huntsville Alabama and Other Locations

 Ovarian cancer is a cancer that begins in the ovaries, or reproductive organs, in the body.
 Ovarian cancer is the fifth leading cause of cancer deaths in women.
 Over the last 20 years the occurrence of ovarian cancer in the U.S. has declined.
 Researchers feel that the increased use of oral contraceptives may contribute to this decline.